Joseph Sobran: Jews and Israel

 Sobran frequently used his columns to criticize Israel, the Holocaust and Zionism.
 In one column, Sobran wrote that The New York Times "really ought to change its name to Holocaust Update".
 In a 1992 column, he complained of "a more or less official national obsession with a tiny, faraway socialist ethnocracy", meaning Israel.
 Sobran argued that the 9/11 attacks were a result of the United States government's policies in the Middle East.
-He claimed those policies are formed by the "Jewish lobby".
+He claimed those policies are formed by the Jewish lobby.

 In 2002, Sobran wrote, "My chief offense, it appears, has been to insist that the state of Israel has been a costly and treacherous ‘ally’ to the United States.
-As of last Sept.
-11, I should think that is undeniable.
+As of last September 11, I should think that is undeniable.
 But I have yet to receive a single apology for having been correct."
 Sobran said he lacked the "scholarly competence" to be a Holocaust denier.
-He also claimed that the official number of Holocaust victims was inaccurate and that Nazi Germany was not intent on racial extermination.
+Regarding his speech at the IHR convention, he wrote, "Even positing that I was speaking to a disreputable audience, I expect to be judged by what I say, not whom I say it to".
 He said his attitude was not anti-Semitism but "more like counter-Semitism".